How to create custom HTML control

 DaxOnline.org is free platform that allows you to quickly store and reuse snippets, notes, articles related to Dynamics AX.

-Authors are allowed to set their own AdSense units.
+Authors are allowed to set their own AdSense units and "buy me a coffee" link.

 Join us.